-7 Metered accounts excluded from indicator nr 0dp Definition Exclusions are defined as follows: metered properties which are not charged on t metered consumption; accounts for properties which have been occup than six consecutive months during the report including 'void' properties; or complex accounts which are difficult to categories pied for year, Primary Purpose Confirming delivery of key outputs and service.
-Processing rule Input Responsibility Comparative Efficiency & Performance Team
+7 Metered accounts excluded from indicator nr 0dp Definition Exclusions are defined as follows: metered properties which are not charged on t metered consumption; accounts for properties which have been occup than six consecutive months during the report including 'void' properties; or pied for complex accounts which are difficult to category rise.
+Primary Purpose Confirming delivery of key outputs and service.
+Processing rule Input Responsibility Comparative Efficiency & Performance Team ·